Kaihua-Chen/cog-nvs/eval/README.md

 All evaluation results will be written to `eval_log.log`, corresponding to the quantitative tables reported in the paper.

+⚠️ Notes:
-⚠️ Notes: Numerical differences from the paper will occur due to data processing details, but they are within reasonable tolerance and do not affect conclusions and rankings.
+1. Numerical differences from the paper will occur due to data processing details, but they are within reasonable tolerance and do not affect conclusions and rankings.
+2. For Kubric4D and Pardom4D, we follow the evaluation protocol from [GCD](https://github.com/basilevh/gcd), using subsets of 20 sequences for each dataset (specifically `eval/list/kubric_test20.txt` and `eval/list/pardom_test20.txt` in the GCD codebase).
+3. In our paper, Kubric4D and Pardom4D are evaluated at a resolution of `384(H) × 576(W)`, while DyCheck is evaluated at `960(H) × 720(W)`.

 ## 2. MegaSAM render on DyCheck